ibm-cloud-docs/openshift/openshift_encrypt.md

 You can create sensitive data on different levels in your cluster that each require appropriate protection.
 - **Cluster-level:** Cluster configuration data is stored in the etcd component of your {{site.data.keyword.openshiftshort}} master.
 Data in etcd is stored on the local disk of the {{site.data.keyword.openshiftshort}} master and is backed up to {{site.data.keyword.cos_full_notm}}.
 Data is encrypted during transit to {{site.data.keyword.cos_full_notm}} and at rest.
 You can choose to enable encryption for your etcd data on the local disk of your {{site.data.keyword.openshiftshort}} master by [enabling a key management service provider](#keyprotect) for your cluster.
 - **App-level:** When you deploy your app, do not store confidential information, such as credentials or keys, in the YAML configuration file, configmaps, or scripts.
 Instead, use [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/){: external}, such as an `imagePullSecret` for registry credentials.
 You can also [encrypt data in Kubernetes secrets](#keyprotect) to prevent unauthorized users from accessing sensitive app information.
+Finally, in clusters that run {{site.data.keyword.openshiftshort}} version 4.4 or later, you can [deploy containers from an encrypted image](/docs/openshift?topic=openshift-images#encrypted-images).

 For more information about securing your cluster and personal information, see [Security for {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-security#security) and [Storing personal information](/docs/openshift?topic=openshift-security#pi).